ryjm/ziggurat/readme.md

 9. Commit those files into your Urbit.
 `|commit %zig`

-10. Now, install the desk in your Urbit, which will run the `%ziggurat` agent.
+10. Now, install the desk in your Urbit, which will run the agents.
 `|install our %zig`

+### To initialize a blockchain:

+1. Poke the wallet agent to generate a private key (where 'XXX' is your seed -- keys generated with seeds `0xdead`, `0xbeef`, and `0xcafe` have zigs tokens already in their wallets).
+`:wallet &zig-wallet-poke [%set-keys 'XXX']`

+2. Start up a blockchain running solely on your ship:
+`:ziggurat|start-testnet now`

+3. Start up the sequencer agent to run a town on that chain, where 1 here is the town ID.
+`:sequencer|init 1`

+### To use the wallet

+1. Without starting a blockchain, you can populate the wallet with fake data:
+`:wallet &zig-wallet-poke [%populate ~]`

+2. The scry paths to receive wallet data:
+Your address: `.^(@ux %gx /=wallet=/pubkey/noun)`
+Your rice: `.^(json %gx /=wallet=/book/json)`